CiiDub/cursor_tricks/Readme.md

 The command _Select > Live Search Results_ has a sister command called _Select > Highlighted Matches_.
 When the curser is over a word BBEdit will “highlight” every other occurrence.
 Hit the command and it will select them all for editing.
 I set it to -and I’m kind of proud of this- __⌘ ⌥ ⌃ H__.
 It is so much like _Search•Find & Select All_ with __⌘ ⌥ ⌃ G__.
 The functionality is basically the same and _H_ both stands for highlight and is next to _G_.
 I truly think it should be the default.

-- __View Balance__ will extend the selection to include the delimiters if the content between them has already been selected.
+- __View•Balance__ will extend the selection to include the delimiters if the content between them has already been selected.

 ## Planned Maybe Additions